Indian Wedding in Spain: 2026 Packages (Barcelona & Mallorca)

 • Segregated kitchens: Request a separate veg/Jain prep area, discrete utensils, and signage at buffets.

 • Live stations: Chaat, dosa, Indo-Chinese, biryani, and jalebi-rabri win hearts.
-Provide Spanish vegetarian options (paella de verduras, patatas bravas, tortilla sin huevo for vegans if required).
+Provide Spanish vegetarian options.

 • Dessert & mithai: Import specialty items or ask for on-site mithai chefs; ensure humidity-controlled storage.

-• Beverages: Pair mocktail bars (nimbu pani, kala khatta, mango lassi shooters) with Spanish cava, local wines, and zero-proof options.
+• Beverages: Pair mocktail bars (nimbu pani, kala khatta, mango lassi shooters) with Spanish cava, and local wines.

 2. Multi-day venue planning